rSignal86/ViewSort/README.md

 - Warnings for excluded or unsupported QSL destinations
 - **PDF generation** for sorted QSL list (new in GHv2.0)
 - Built-in interactive help with **voice guidance**
-- Modular and expandable prefix system
+- Modular and expandable prefix system.
-- Works offline – no server required

 ---